 The idea that we are all children.

 Mormonism gave me the perspective that we are all — including parents and grandparents — children.
 We are all trying to navigate life the best way that we know how to.
-Furthermore, we all have and share the same basic needs : to be heard, loved, valued and given hope.
+Furthermore, we all have and share the same basic needs: to be heard, loved, valued and given hope.
 This perspective has helped me have more empathy and understanding towards others, including my own family.
-Example: Having the perspective that we are all children (meaning we don’t know anything because life doesn’t have a handbook) has helped me forgive and be more appreciative towards my parents.
+Example: Having the attitude that we are all children (meaning we don’t know anything because life doesn’t have a handbook) has helped me forgive and be more appreciative towards my parents.
 Their flaws or shortcomings are no longer jaw-dropping (“you’re supposed to be my parent!
 Don’t you know everything?”), but part of their unique journeys of growth.
 Of course, I’m not claiming to be a saint.
 Sometimes I am forgetful of this and expect too much from others.
-But when I DO remember how human we all really are…my heart pours out love for those that I come in contact with.
+But when I DO remember how human we all are…my heart pours out love for those that I come in contact with.
 The old man walking down the street, my neighbor, the mail man, my friends, my yoga teacher, and a stranger.
 Because when we understand that beneath all of our layers lies a child within each of us, we are automatically connected, as one.

 A hopeful and positive attitude goes a LONG way.

 Mormonism was my introduction to spirituality, which led to developing a deeper sense of self.
-Because I hadn’t grown up learning about religion or a God, the concept of spirituality shone a new light on better understanding my own spirituality and internal desires — the desire to understand where we come from, why we are here, what our purpose is and what we can do in this life.
+Because I hadn’t grown up learning about religion or a God, the concept of spirituality shone a new light on better understanding my spirituality and internal desires — the desire to understand where we come from, why we are here, what our purpose is and what we can do in this life.
 Though the gospel of this church answered many of those questions for me (not perfectly, but generally), it was pondering those questions that grounded me with a deeper sense of self and understanding for who I was and who I could become.
-I learned to looked inwardly in ways that I hadn’t before and along the way discovered more about myself.
+I learned to look inwardly in ways that I hadn’t before and along the way discovered more about myself.

 Ultimately seeking a deeper connection with myself and the world allowed me to dig deeper within myself.
 It helped me better understand my internal thoughts, core value, hearts desires and brought a certain peace to my life that the temporal world couldn’t provide.
 I wasn’t “just” Alex Noiret, the model.
-I was Alex Noiret, a unique soul put here on Earth for a particular reason.
-Modeling was a piece of my journey and a piece of me, but not all of me.
+I was Alex Noiret; a unique soul put here on Earth for a particular reason.
+Modeling was a piece of my journey and a part of me, but not all of me.
 My purpose was to be a light in the world and help others along the way.
 Become a better self.
-That was much more empowering and fulfilling than labeling myself as a coat hanger, existing to please.
+That was much more empowering and fulfilling than labeling me as a coat hanger, existing to please.